 PANS consists of two different assessment batteries – non-supervisory and supervisory.
 The test battery validation relies on a content validity approach, stemming from Monster.Gov job analysis studies and publicly available data.

-The sources for the Non-Supervisory occupational data include 30+ studies across 11 Cabinet-level agencies.
-The studies also are supported by the Office of Personnel Management (OPM) Multipurpose Occupational Systems Analysis Inventory (MOSAIC), the OPM Presidential Management Fellows (PMF) Competency Model, OPM HR University, and the Department of Labor Secretary’s Commission on Achieving Necessary Skills (SCANS)
+- The sources for the non-Supervisory occupational data include 30+ studies across 11 Cabinet-level agencies.
+The studies also are supported by the Office of Office of Personnel Management (OPM) Multipurpose Occupational Systems Analysis Inventory (MOSAIC), the OPM Presidential Management Fellows (PMF) Competency Model, OPM HR University, and the Department of Labor Secretary’s Commission on Achieving Necessary Skills (SCAN).

-The sources for the Supervisory occupational data include prior Monster.Gov job analysis results from 16+ studies across 8 Cabinet-level agencies.
-The studies also are supported by the OPM Leadership and Supervisory Competency Models, OPM Management Effectiveness Inventory, Leadership Competency Inventory (Penn State University), and various agency-specific leadership competency models.
+- The sources for the Supervisory occupational data include prior Monster.Gov job analysis results from 16+ studies across 8 Cabinet-level agencies.
+The studies also are supported by the OPM Leadership and Supervisory Competency Models, OPM Leadership and Supervisory Competency Models, OPM Management Effectiveness Inventory, Leadership Competency Inventory (Penn State University), and various agency-specific leadership competency models.

 Assessments like the PANS help to eliminate bias in hiring decisions by providing consistent, unbiased information about each candidate.
 This assessment also helps to ensure that the applicants have the necessary skills for the position for which they are applying.

-FLETC may use the PANS assessment for all positions except those in the excepted service, those filled through non-competitive appointments.
+FLETC may use the PANS assessment for all positions except those in the excepted service and those filled through non-competitive appointments.

 No. Veterans' preference remains in effect, when applicable to the recruitment, i.e., when the position recruited is open to all U.S. citizens using delegated examining authority.
 Applicants must complete an occupational questionnaire and the PANS assessment attaining a combined minimum score in order for veterans’ preference rules to apply.

-The PANS assessment must be completed by 11:59:59 p.m. of the night the announcement closes.
+The PANS assessment must be completed by 11:59:59 p.m., Eastern Standard Time, of the night the announcement closes.
 FLETC strongly recommends applicants allow themselves sufficient time before the application closes to complete this requirement.